7h3v01c3/Divi-Wallet-Importer-for-Divi-Desktop-Application/README.md

 9. **Restart Divi Desktop**: Open the Divi Desktop application once more.
 10. **Set a Password**: Click on the black triangle icon, and set a password to encrypt your wallet.

+> **⚠️ Important Note:**
+> Seed words displayed in Divi Wallet are uppercase.
+However, the core engine will only regenerate your wallet correctly if they are entered in lowercase.
+Ensure you enter your seed words in lowercase.

 Lastly, **Uninstall the Divi Wallet Importer**: After completing these steps, you won’t need the app again, so you can uninstall it from your system.

 ### High Level Overview